noiredayz/trilaud/README.md

 * **2021-08-09** New option: colorful output.
 New dependency: [chalk](https://github.com/chalk/chalk) Report JoinError's only at one place.
 * **2021-08-09** Started tracking changes FeelsOkayMan.
 Version 0.0.1 -> 0.1.1

+## Contact ##
+You can find me with questions etc. over at http://twitch.tv/noiredayz

 ## Acknowledgements ##
 This program was inspired by https://github.com/zneix/trihard-kkona